anderson-aristotle/git-github/README.md

 ## Lab: More Pushing

-The last time we saw Ned Stark we had just written his fate.
-Below his story write the beggining of another character's story.
+The last time we saw Ned Stark, we had just written his fate.
+Below his story write the beginning of another character's story.
 For instance:

 > Joffrey Baratheon was the one to do Ned in, but his story was only about to
-> being, and let me assure you he will ___DEFINITELY NOT DIE!___
+> begin, and let me assure you he will ___DEFINITELY NOT DIE!___

 Push the changes you made.

-Also push your `dream-story` branch.
+Also, push your `dream-story` branch.
 We pushed our `master` branch with the command `git push origin master`.
 Can you figure out how to push our `dream-story` branch?